 Experience Points“What does not kill me, makes me stronger.”
 Every battle scar, every spiritual vision, and every failed plan teaches a valuable lesson.
 “The spirits are capricious.”
 “Be wary of the Shadow Lords.”
 “Silver is painful.”
 By those experiences, the Garou grow and improve.
 Over time, werewolves pick up new skills or use and improve one existing ones.
 They grow better, stronger, more cunning and more talented.
 This kind of improvement is tracked through the use of experience points.
-After each chapter (our term for a game session), every player is awarded a number of experience points who participated in it.
+After each chapter, every player is awarded a number of experience points who participated in it.

 End of Each Chapter

-Players should receive between one to five experience points after each chapter (game session).
+Players should receive between one to five experience points after each chapter.
 You can use the following criteria, or choose elements that reflect your own style.

 • One point — Automatic: Every character that participated gets a point after each chapter is concluded.

 • One point — Learning Curve: Ask each player to list what his character learned during the chapter.
 If he

 learned anything new or interesting, give the character a point.

 • One point — Concept: If the player did a good job acting out her character’s concept, award her a point.